Slicing functions#

 str

-Downloads the artifact from the Giskard server or retrieves it from the local cache.
+Downloads the artifact from the Giskard hub or retrieves it from the local cache.

-client (GiskardClient, optional) – The Giskard client instance used for communication with the server.
-If None, the artifact will be retrieved from the local cache if available.
-Defaults to None.
+• client (GiskardClient) – The Giskard client instance used for communication with the hub.

-project_key (str, optional) – The project key where the artifact is located.
+• project_key (Optional[str]) – The project key where the artifact is located.
 If None, the artifact will be retrieved from the global scope.
 Defaults to None.

 The downloaded artifact.